A Versatile Program for Creative Change

 Complexity in organizational systems is escalating rapidly.
 Many leaders see working within this complexity as their greatest challenge.
 Organizations must be able to mobilize the energy and commitment of their people as co-collaborators, as stake holders who see themselves as leaders, and as willing participants in transformation.
 It is enormously difficult to develop innovative, successful systems that respond to the emerging global needs for sustainability while creating the conditions for everyone within an organization to contribute to her or his full potential.

 This task requires new knowledge, skills, and values.
 An MA or PhD in Organizational Systems will help you support and lead the kind of change that transforms organizations and the lives of people who work within them.
-Our programs offer adult students like you significant flexibility to design a course of study that fits your particular interest within the broad focus of organizational systems design and transformation, organizational learning and development, and leading change.
+Our programs offer adult students like you significant flexibility to design a course of study that fits your particular interest within the broad focus of organizational systems design and transformation, organizational learning and development, organizational management, and leadership development.
+(For an emphasis on the psychology of leadership, consider our Seattle LOD Program.)

 The MA program combines a program of rigorous academic study with: